flexivian/flexbench/openapi-module/README.md

 #### Using the Static Approach (Faker)

-- This approach uses configurable templates with Faker to generate fake data for each schema and field.
+1. This approach uses configurable templates with Faker to generate fake data for each schema and field.
-- To use this method, go to `src/GPT/config.js` and set `useGPT` to `false`.
+2. To use this method, go to `src/GPT/config.js` and set `useGPT` to `false`.

 #### Using the AI Approach (OpenAI API)

-- This approach uses configurable templates with GPT prompts to generate fake data for the .flex scenarios.
+1. This approach uses configurable templates with GPT prompts to generate fake data for the .flex scenarios.
-- To use this method, go to `src/GPT/config.js` and set `useGPT` to `true`.
+2. To use this method, go to `src/GPT/config.js` and set `useGPT` to `true`.
-- Modify or customize your prompt for the OpenAI model to generate personalized responses.
+3. Modify or customize your prompt for the OpenAI model to generate personalized responses.

-## Setting Up the API Key

-To securely use the API key in this project, it is recommended to set it as an environment variable.
+4. Setting Up the API Key: To securely use the API key in this project, it is recommended to set it as an environment variable.
 Follow the steps below:

-### Step 1: Obtain Your API Key

-If you don't already have an API key, obtain one from the relevant service provider.
+5. Obtain Your API Key: If you don't already have an API key, obtain one from the relevant service provider.

-### Step 2: Set the API Key as an Environment Variable
+6. Set the API Key as an Environment Variable

 **Linux/MacOS:**